Ian Kinsler: 2017: Leader in Ultimate Zone Rating and Defensive Runs Saved

 Kinsler missed some time in 2017, going on the disabled list in late May due to a left hamstring strain.
 In August, Kinsler was fined $10,000 by MLB for critical comments he made about umpire Ángel Hernández after Hernández ejected Kinsler from a game against the Texas Rangers.
 He had said that Hernández was a bad umpire, and "needs to find another job."
-Kinsler slammed 22 home runs in 139 games, but posted a career-low .236 batting average.
+Kinsler hit 22 home runs in 139 games, but posted a then career-low .236 batting average.

 Kinsler was named a 2017 Gold Glove finalist at second base, along with Dustin Pedroia of the Red Sox and Brian Dozier of the Twins.
 Dozier won, despite Kinsler having a better Ultimate Zone Rating by a wide margin (6.1; leading AL second basemen), and being much better in Defensive Runs Saved, with a plus-six (leading AL second basemen) compared to Dozier's minus-four.